ousepachn/ousepachn.github.io/_posts/2020-04-12-the-event-of-our-lifetimes.md

 star: true
 category: blog
 author: joseph
-description: A post on keeping it together when the world is in a constant state of flux
+description: Keeping it together when the world is in flux

 ---
-# Random title here
-April 23rd 2019 is when Kerala went to the polls for the parliamentary elections.
-With right expression, religious freedom and even beef roast at stake, how Kerala swings could be a good indicator of the saffron wave flooding the nation.
-Even Rahul Gandhi ditched Amethi to contest from our little Wayanad.
-Thought it would be fitting to share some stats on how the state went to the polls in these uncertain times.
+# And just when you thought you'd seen it all, 2020 happens
+Today is 13th April 2020.
+I'm putting together this post sitting in an apartment in downtown Chicago.
+I was planning to be here for 3 days.
+This is now day 33.

+People call the coronavirus the single most defining moments of our lifetimes.
+The world has had to pause, reflect and hopefully restart.
+The shockwaves of the pause are unknowns and most of what we called normal will not survive the shockwaves of this event.
+You should use the below strategies to ccome out of this period stronger than you went in.

+1. Prioritize your goals
+2. Find your emotional anchor
+3. Use the time to connect with your
+4. Learn and Upskill
+5. Invest and diversify your portfolio
+6. Worry soon and move to making a plan
+7. Know that when the normal changes, you will too